Workplace Bullying & Harassment: What’s the Difference?

 - Religion or belief

 In the workplace, the victim does not necessarily need to possess one of these characteristics for the offender’s behaviour to be classified as harassment.
 As an example, an employee may be subject to homophobic slurs, though they themselves are heterosexual.
 Such behaviour would constitute workplace harassment.
 Similarly, an employee can claim harassment even if the offensive behaviour was not directed at them.
 For instance, an individual sharing a workspace with someone who is subject to harassment could also claim harassment.
 Finally, harassment isn’t always limited to individuals working in the same business.
 An employee can legitimately claim harassment if they’re harassed by a customer or client.

 While workplace harassment benefits from a legal definition, there is no standard definition of bullying.
 ACAS argue that bullying should be considered:

 ‘offensive, intimidating, malicious or insulting behaviour, an abuse or misuse of power through means that undermine, humiliate, denigrate or injure the recipient.’2

 However, classifying certain behaviours as bullying may not be as clear cut as it first appears.
-While it’s generally easy to agree that extreme behaviours are a form of bullying, there are occasions when one person may consider an action or attitude to constitute bullying, but another may not. in understanding the difference between bullying and harassment these grey areas are the most difficult to manage or police.
-For this reason, it’s often good practice for employers to provide a list of example behaviours that they see as forms of bullying.
+While it’s generally easy to agree that extreme behaviours are a form of bullying, there are occasions when one person may consider an action or attitude to constitute bullying, but another may not.
+In understanding the difference between bullying and harassment these grey areas are the most difficult to manage or police.
+For this reason, it’s often good practice for employers to make a list available to all employees of example behaviours that they see as forms of bullying.
 Examples may include;

 - Spreading rumours about or insulting a colleague.